 Pre-treatment is a chemical process in which the surface of the component to be coated is cleaned and prepared for the coating operation.
-Our team select the appropriate chemical pre-treatment for the metal substrate dependant on size, customer specification and additional process requirements.
+Our team selects the appropriate chemical for the metal substrate.
+This can be dependent on size, customer specification, and additional process requirements.

-Zinc Phosphate – Another type of conversion coating, Zinc phosphate is a non-metallic, crystalline coating that chemically adheres to the substrate.
-Zinc phosphate coatings are extremely adherent, they provide a uniform coating with improved coating adhesion properties, better coating in recessed areas and better corrosion resistance and have been widely used in the automotive sector for many years.
-Unlike Iron Phosphate treatments, zinc phosphate is unable to clean and coat simultaneously and so our 8-stage zinc phosphate line includes cleaning, rinsing and conditioning stages.
+Another type of conversion coating is Zinc phosphate.
+It is a non-metallic, crystalline coating that chemically adheres to the substrate.
+Zinc phosphate coatings are extremely adherent.
+They provide a uniform coating with improved coating adhesion properties, better coating in recessed areas and better corrosion resistance.
+They have also been widely used in the automotive sector for many years.
+Unlike Iron Phosphate treatments, zinc phosphate is unable to clean and coat simultaneously.
+Therefore our 8-stage zinc phosphate line includes cleaning, rinsing, and conditioning stages.

-We believe that correct pre-treatment is an essential part of the coating process and our team will assess the most effective method to achieve our customer’s end result.
+We believe that correct chemical selection is an essential part of the coating process.
+Our team will assess the most effective method to achieve our customer’s end result.
 If you’re not sure which one is best for you, please contact us for advice.

 The performance of any coating is significantly influenced by its ability to adhere properly to the substrate material.
 As the first stage of the metal finishing process, surface preparation is an essential element to ensure subsequent coating success.
 Surface preparation methods are used to remove surface contaminants such as scale, rust, oxide edges caused by the manufacturing process together with existing coatings.
 We are able to offer a variety of both mechanical and chemical preparation methods that include those mentioned on the right.